Patients

 Meeting Your Communication Needs

-Nebraska Spine Hospital strives to provide a setting where patients and staff can share information openly and accurately.
-Our Language Access department is available to provide in-person or telephonic interpretation services for our limited and non-English speaking patients.
-Interpretation services and assistive devices are also available for people with vision, hearing or speech assistance needs.
-All Language Access services will be provided at no cost to patients.
+At Nebraska Spine Hospital, we are committed to fostering a setting where patients and staff can share information openly and accurately.
+Our Language Access department offers in-person and telephonic interpretation services for our limited and non-English speaking patients.
+Interpretation services and assistive devices are also available for those with vision, hearing, or speech assistance needs.
+All Language Access services are provided at no cost to our patients.

 Providing Services for the Physically Challenged

-Nebraska Spine Hospital makes every effort to make sure we are fully accessible to physically challenged or disabled individuals.
-Accommodations for wheelchair access and assistance for those with vision, hearing or speech assistance needs are offered at no cost to patients.
-Your nurse or health care provider can help you get assistive devices and can provide you with additional information about services to accommodate your specific needs.
+We strive to ensure that Nebraska Spine Hospital is fully accessible to physically challenged or disabled individuals.
+We offer accommodations for wheelchair access and assistance for those with vision, hearing, or speech assistance needs at no cost to our patients.
+Your nurse or healthcare provider can help you obtain assistive devices and provide additional information about services tailored to your specific needs.

 Reviewing Your Medical Records

-At the Nebraska Spine Hospital, patients have the right to ask to see their own medical record.
-If you would like to see your medical record, please talk with your nurse or other health care provider, who will help you navigate through the process of obtaining your medical records.
+At Nebraska Spine Hospital, patients have the right to review their own medical records.
+If you would like to access your medical records, please speak with your nurse or healthcare provider, who will guide you through the process.

 Ensuring Your Safety and the Safety of Those Around You